 Bio

-Associate Professor Carolyn is a designer, planner and educator whose work with communities is making them more inclusive and resilient.
-Utilizing her 25+ years of community planning and development consulting, she integrates urban design and engagement skills to transform a variety of project scales.
-Her work has resulted in more than 30 new parks and plazas, vibrant retail and business districts, and economic development initiatives creating new housing and homeownership opportunities.
-Her primary role for 20 years was in consulting, Carolyn brings her experience to UWM with practice-based teaching, coordinates the Masters of Architecture/Masters of Urban Planning joint degree program and Master of Urban Design Program.
-Carolyn’s urban design studios and capstone course take on current development opportunities in the City from redevelopment of the Harbor District, policies for converting vacant parcels in the central city, to leveraging the new arena investment, all providing a local conversation about what’s possible beyond traditional development.
-WUWM Radio Show.
+Associate Professor and department Co-Chair, Carolyn Esswein, is a designer, planner and educator whose work with communities is making them more inclusive and resilient.
+She fosters collaboration between campus and community to achieve excellence in both practice and education.
+Combining her educational role with 30 years of community planning consulting, she integrates urban design and engagement skills to address projects of varying scales.
+Her applied-practice research has resulted in more than 30 new parks and plazas, enhanced business districts, and economic development initiatives creating new housing and homeownership opportunities.
+Her primary role for 20 years was in consulting, creating new town centers, comprehensive plans, and development guidelines for cities of all sizes.
+Carolyn brings her experience to UWM with practice-based teaching and applied-research, she coordinates the Masters of Architecture/Masters of Urban Planning joint degree and Master of Urban Design programs.
+Carolyn’s courses take on current development opportunities in the City from redevelopment of the Harbor District to developing policies for converting vacant parcels, all providing a local conversation about what’s possible and influencing development decisions and policies.

 Registrations and Memberships